Connected components of the space of flags of $\mathrm{SO}_0(p,q)$ transverse to a fixed pair and restrictions on Anosov subgroups: Introduction

 There has recently been a surge of interest in the groups $\SO(p,q)$, first due to the discovery of $\Theta$-positive representations of a surface group into $\SO(p,q)$ by Guichard--Wienhard in \cite{GW24}, and then by the discovery, first by Barbot for $q=1$ in \cite{Barbot} and by Beyrer-Kassel for $q > 1$ in \cite{BK25}, of so-called "higher higher Teichmuller spaces" of $\SO(p,q)$, meaning connected components of the caracter variety of a hyperbolic group of cohomological dimension greater than $2$ into $\SO(p,q)$ made entirely of discrete and faithful representations.
 Those higher higher Teichmuller spaces are exactly the $P_1$-Anosov representations of a group with no infinite nilpotent normal subgroup of virtual cohomological dimension $p$ into $\SO(p,q)$.

 Our goal in this paper will be to apply Theorem \ref{DGR} whenever possible when $G = \SO_0(p,q)$ (for $p\geq q\geq 2$) is the connected component of the identity in the group $\SO(p,q)$ of isometries preserving a quadratic form of signature $(p,q)$, and when $P_{\Theta}$ is any parabolic subgroup of $\SO_0(p,q)$ associated to a subset $\Theta$ of the simple restricted roots.
-The first step in this endeavor will be to count, parameterise and overall get a better understanding of the connected components of $\Omega(F_0) \cap \Omega(F_{\infty})$, the space of triples of transverse flags up to the action of $\SO_0(p,q)$.
+The first step in this endeavor will be to count, parameterise and overall get a better understanding of the connected components of $\Omega(F_0) \cap \Omega(F_{\infty})$, the space of flags transverse to a fixed pair of transverse flags $(F_0,F_\infty)$.
 The second step will be to compute the action of the involution $i$ on those connected components.
 While the computation of the involution does not always allow oneself to conclude that any corresponding Anosov subgroups are virtually isomorphic to surface groups or free groups, one may still get a similar result if they first manage to show that the boundary of the group is contained within a pair of connected components which are exchanged by the involution.
 In what follows, we refer to Sections \ref{sec:flag_var_pq} and \ref{sec:flag_var_qq} for the conventions regarding the labeling of the roots and parabolic subgroups of $\SO_0(p,q)$.

 \begin{teoletter} Assume that~$p > q+1$ and $q \geq 2$.
 Then the number of connected components of~$\Omega(F_0) \cap \Omega(F_{\infty})$ and the action of~$i$ are as follows: \begin{itemize} \item If~$\Theta$ does not contain the last root and is not equal to~$\{1,\dots,q-1\}$, there are~$2^{|\Theta|}$ connected components, all of which are stable by~$i$. \item If~$\Theta$ contains the last root and is not equal to~$\{1,\dots,q\}$, there are~$2^{|\Theta|-1}$ connected components, all of which are stable by~$i$. \item If~$q > 3$,~$\Theta = \{1,\dots,q-1\}$ or~$\Theta = \{1,\dots,q\}$, there are~$3 \times 2^{q-1}$ connected components.
 Of them, $2^{q-1}$ are stable by~$i$ while the rest are not stable. \item If~$q=3$,~$\Theta = \{1,2\}$ or~$\Theta = \{1,2,3\}$, there are $11$ connected components.
 Six of them are stable by~$i$ while the rest are not stable. \item If~$q=2$,~$\Theta=\{1\}$ or~$\Theta = \{1,2\}$, there are three connected components.
 One is stable by~$i$ and the other two are not. \end{itemize} \end{teoletter}